Print This Post

 How’s THAT for flattery!

-They are unbelievably good, easier than any other potato you can think of, and they go with everything.
+They’re simple, but in the best way that simple recipes strip down to the essentials.
 As with all simple dishes, it helps to use high quality ingredients – fresh potatoes, extra virgin olive oil, freshly ground pepper, and crunchy coarse sea salt.

 Writing out the directions to this recipe might make it seem overly fussy or complicated, but the opposite is true.
 This is so simple that after you make it once, you won’t have to refer to the recipe ever again.
 Not ever!
 It will be etched into your memory.
-I added explanatory detail because after 25 or 30 times making them, I think I have it down to a science – how to dirty the least amount of cookware, pare it down to its essential ingredients, and make it foolproof.
+I added explanatory detail because after 75-100 times making them, I think I have it down to a science – how to dirty the least amount of cookware, pare it down to its essential ingredients, and make it foolproof.

 Sure, if you like washing pots, you may certainly boil the potatoes to get them cooked and ready to smash.
 Me?
 One less pot is considered genius.